brunapisanidev/korean-burger-project/README.md

 ## how-it-works
 **Item**:
 This class is responsible for centralizing common actions for drinks and sides.
-It provides the adjusted price considering the size for drinks & size through the getAdjustedPrice() method.
-It also returns the appropriately formatted name for drinkns & size with getName() and displays this formatted information on the console via printItem().
+It provides the adjusted price considering the size for drinks & side through the getAdjustedPrice() method.
+It also returns the appropriately formatted name with getName() and displays this formatted information on the console via printItem().

 **Burger (Extends Item)**:
 This class is responsible for managing the burger, including the creation and storage of extras (toppings).
-It controls the total price calculation considering the meat type upgrade and the cost of extras, using the overridden getAdjustedPrice() method.
-It instantiates the extras (toppings) within the Burger class, utilizing the static getExtraPrice method from the Extra class to obtain prices, preventing the user from needing to instantiate them manually in the calling code.
-It also overrides the name formatting (getName()) and detailed item printing (printItem()) methods.
+- It controls the total price calculation considering the meat type upgrade and the cost of extras, using the overridden getAdjustedPrice() method.
+- It instantiates the extras (toppings) within the Burger class, utilizing the static getExtraPrice method from the Extra class to obtain prices, preventing the user from needing to instantiate them manually in the calling code.
+- It also overrides the name formatting getName() and detailed item printing printItem() methods.
 If there are no extras, they are disregarded in the price calculation.

-**Extra:**
+**Extra (Extends Item)**:
 This class was created separately to manage extras (toppings), considering that these can vary over time—they might be added, removed, or receive specific promotions.
 To facilitate future implementations, this responsibility has been isolated within this class.
 The Extra class inherits from Item and its main method is getExtraPrice(), which uses a switch statement to define the values for each extra.

 **MealOrder:**
 This class unifies the Burger, Drink, and Side.
-It instantiates Burger objects and Item objects for drinks and sides.
-In the general context of the application, the Item class uses the type attribute to indicate the product's category, such as:
+It creates Burger objects and Item objects for drinks and sides.
+In the overall design, the Item class uses the type attribute to indicate the product category, such as:

-"DRINK" for beverages , "SIDE" for accompaniments  & "BURGER" for hamburgers. **However, in the Burger class, which inherits from Item, the type attribute is reused to represent the type of burger meat—i.e., which "upgrade" was selected.
+"DRINK" for beverages , "SIDE" for accompaniments  & "BURGER" for hamburgers.
+However, in the Burger class, which inherits from Item, the type attribute is reused to represent the type of burger meat—i.e., which "upgrade" was selected.
 It can take values like:

 - **"BASE"** — standard burger (no upgrade)

 - **"BULGOGI"** — upgrade to Bulgogi meat

 - **"VEGGIE"** — vegetarian burger

-This decision was made to simplify the current implementation, but it does lead to a slight overloading of the type attribute's meaning.**
+This decision was made to simplify the current implementation, but it does lead to a slight overloading of the type attribute's meaning.

-**getTotalPrice():** Returns the sum of the burger, drink, and side prices.
+**getTotalPrice():** Returns the sum of the burger + extras, drink, and side prices.

 **Setters:** These allow changing the burger meat type and the size of the drink and side.

 **addBurgerToppings():** This method calls the addToppings method of the Burger class to add extras, creating a higher level of abstraction and keeping the responsibility for extra management within the Burger class.

 **printItemizedList():** This shows all information and values to the user.
-If the value is zero, it indicates no charge was incurred.

 ## business-rules